byCont/Subtittle-To-Video/readme.md

 ## Video Lyric Generator

 ## Overview
-This project is a video editing application with a **Python/Flask backend** and a **Vue.js frontend**.
-It allows users to upload videos, trim clips, merge multiple video clips, and add subtitles.
+This project is a video generation application with a **Python/Flask backend** and a **Vue.js frontend**.
+It allows users to create lyric videos by combining audio files, subtitles, and background videos.
 The backend leverages **FFmpeg** and **moviepy** for video processing, while the frontend uses **Tailwind CSS** and **Wavesurfer.js** for a modern and responsive UI.

 ---

 ## Features

 ### Backend Features
-- **Upload Videos**: Accepts video files and stores them on the server.
+- **Audio Processing**: Accepts audio files and processes them for video generation.
-- **Trim Videos**: Allows trimming of video files based on user-specified start and end times.
-- **Merge Videos**: Concatenates multiple video clips into one final render.
-- **Add Subtitles**: Adds subtitle files (SRT/ASS) to videos with customizable styles.
+- **Subtitle Integration**: Adds subtitle files (SRT/ASS) to videos with customizable styles and effects.
+- **Background Video Management**: Uses looping background videos for visual appeal.
+- **Text Customization**: Supports different fonts, sizes, colors, and text effects.

 ### Frontend Features
-- **Video Upload Interface**: Drag-and-drop functionality and file input for video upload.
+- **Audio Upload Interface**: Drag-and-drop functionality and file input for audio upload.
-- **Preview Videos**: Embedded video player for previewing uploaded or edited videos.
-- **Video List Management**: Manage uploaded videos with options to edit or remove them.
-- **Final Render**: Merge multiple videos into a single final clip.
+- **Subtitle Editor**: Interface for adding and editing subtitle timing and content.
+- **Preview System**: Live preview of how the lyrics will appear in the video.
+- **Style Customization**: UI controls for customizing text appearance and effects.
+- **Final Render**: Generate the complete lyric video with synchronized audio and text.

 ---